Bauhaus-InfAR/bauhaus_research_skills_23/content/week_01/slides/index.md

         whose effects we can still feel
 -   I encourage you to explore these
 -   Despite these I think science is cool and I hope now you agree

+## Homework

+**By next week**, come up with a broad(ish) topic/area that you would like to conduct research in.

+We will discuss your ideas in class.